yardenohana/Autonomous-Soldier/README.md

 * Run away from an enemy
 * Work in a team to solve a problem
 * Jump over obstacles
+* Absorb the environment

 ### Chase Simulation
 This simulation is our basic example, shows a soldier chases another in the arena.

 ### Jumping Simulation
-This simulation reveals the ability of the agent to jump over an obstacle, while a different character chases after him.
+Reveals the ability of the agent to jump over an obstacle, while a different character chases after him.

+## Shooting Simulation
+Shows an agent who is able to shoot & neutralize a number of enemies approaching him.

 ### Team Simulation
 Here, we have two teams - chasers and runners, who will have to use their environment to win.